7 Best Letter Writing Apps For Writers 2023

 • No collaboration features for co-authored letter

-Focus Writer is the way to go if you want a word processor compatible with almost every writing platform.
-It is a free program that is a suitable alternative to MS Word.
-Therefore, it is popular among students.
-You can use this program to bang out your letter quickly, export it, and send it to your friend.
+Focus Writer is the way to go if you want a word processor compatible with almost every writing platform, making it a suitable alternative to Microsoft Word.
+You can use Focus Writer to quickly type a letter, export it, and send it to your friend.

 In addition, some convenient features will help you track your word count and character count.
 It doesn’t have the same variety of features as some of the other programs, but it will still get the job done.